ashang/ocs-url/src/lib/qtlib/README.md

 # qtlib

-A library for Qt app
+A library for Qt app.

 Copyright: Akira Ohgaki